palomnyk/SCINET_Snakemake_tutorial/SCINet_Snakemake_workshop.md

 registration:
     url: TODO

-tags: bioinformatics, snakemake, conda, Slurm, environemnts
+tags: bioinformatics, snakemake, conda, Slurm, environemnts, workflow, pipeline, automation

 prerequisites:
     - text: Access to the HPC cluster and the /90daydata directory.
     - text: Familiarity with basic tools and navigation on the cluster.
     - text: Familiarity with the concepts of job submission and execution environments.

 materials:
   - text: Workshop recording